 1. Stay Close or On-Site

-We recently stayed at Disney's Grand Californian Hotel and Spa on a warm weekend.
+We've stayed at Disney's Grand Californian Hotel and Spa and the Disneyland Hotel on some warm weekends.
 It was so nice to hit the pool midday!
-It is right next to the hotel entrance to Disney California Adventure, with its very own entrance into the park.
+The Grand Californian is right next to the hotel entrance to Disney California Adventure, with its very own entrance into the park.
 After cooling off, we hopped back to the theme parks, refreshed and ready for nighttime entertainment.
 Mommy Frog and I eased our aching flippers with a foot massage at the spa, which is also right near the pool and theme park entrance.
 It really helped us make it from rope drop to fireworks with hoppy feet.

 2. Get Park Hopper Tickets